boazbk/tcs/lec_04_code_and_data.md

 ^[TODO: $EVAL$ is known as _Circuit Evaluation_ typically.
 More references regarding oblivious RAM etc..]

 Scott Aaronson's blog post on how [information is physical](http://www.scottaaronson.com/blog/?p=3327) is a good discussion on issues related to the physical extended Church-Turing Physics.
-Aaronson's [survey on  NP complete problems and physical reality](http://www.arxiv.org/abs/quant-ph/0502072) is also a great source for some of these issues, though might be easier to read after we reach the lectures on NP and NP completeness.
+Aaronson's [survey on  NP complete problems and physical reality](http://www.arxiv.org/abs/quant-ph/0502072) is also a great source for some of these issues, though might be easier to read after we reach [cooklevinchap](){.ref} on $\mathbf{NP}$  and $\mathbf{NP}$-completeness.

 ## Further explorations

-Some topics related to this lecture that might be accessible to advanced students include:
+Some topics related to this chapter that might be accessible to advanced students include:

 * Lower bounds.
 While we've seen the "most" functions mapping $n$ bits to one bit require NAND programs of exponential size $\Omega(2^n/n)$, we actually do not know of any _explicit_ function for which we can _prove_ that it requires, say, at least $n^{100}$ or even $100n$ size.
 At the moment, strongest such lower bound we know is that there are quite simple and explicit $n$-variable functions that require at least $(5-o(1))n$ lines to compute, see [this paper of Iwama et al](http://www.wisdom.weizmann.ac.il/~ranraz/publications/P5nlb.pdf) as well as this more recent [work of Kulikov et al](http://logic.pdmi.ras.ru/~kulikov/papers/2012_5n_lower_bound_cie.pdf).
 Proving lower bounds for restricted models of straightline programs (more often described as _circuits_) is an extremely interesting research area, for which [Jukna's book](http://www.thi.informatik.uni-frankfurt.de/~jukna/boolean/index.html) provides  very good introduction  and overview.